 - Signatures: signatures of the server and notary or other official accepting the affidavit

 If any of these elements are missing, the opposing party can challenge the validity of the service, and you could miss important filing deadlines.
-As a result, your case could be dismissed or a judgement could be filed against you.
+As a result, your case could be dismissed, or a judgment could be filed against you.

 Below is a sample affidavit of service form available in PDF or Word format.